 UPMR continues to enhance its Supply Chain Due Diligence program through internal review and external assessments.
-For many of our policies and procedures that have been in place for years, this may as simple as putting into writing what is already accepted and practiced in order to document policies in a way that are better understood and repeatable.
+For many of our policies and procedures that have been in place for years, this may be as simple as putting into writing what is already accepted and practiced in order to document policies in a way that are better understood and repeatable.

-Our focus for improvements has been to collect, store, and report on data in our database in ways that are more purposeful and meaningful.
-The goal is to be more efficient and complete in how we continue to perform our due diligence and analyze risk in our supply chain.
-These enhancements do however take time to implement as a result of the large number of customers and volume of transactions that UPMR processes on a year-over-year basis.
-Therefore, though UPMR continues to improve its policies and procedures, due to the nature of our business it often takes an extended period of time to implement changes across our entire supply chain.
-For this reason, UPMR focuses on implementing changes immediately to the higher risk suppliers and transactions.
-More gradually bringing the suppliers and transactions labeled as lower risk up to the same standard.
+Our focus for improvement has been to collect, store, and report on information in our database in ways that are purposeful and permit UPMR to perform meaningful analysis.
+The goal is to be more efficient and thorough in how we perform our due diligence and analyze risks in our supply chain.
+These enhancements are implemented over time due to the large number of customers and volume of transactions that UPMR processes on a year-over-year basis.
+Although UPMR takes a risk-based approach, our continued goal remains to apply our enhanced policies and procedures to our entire database.
+This ensures that our entire customer base and supply chain are conformant with our current policies and procedures.
+As such, this policy focuses on implementing changes immediately to the higher risk suppliers and transactions, gradually bringing the suppliers and transactions labeled as lower risk up to the same standard as soon as feasible.